tony-aw/tinycodet/README.md

   number-type, and string-type.
 - Safer (in)equality operators for floating numbers.
 - Infix operators for In-place modifiers for mathematical arithmetic.
+- An in-place modifying unreal replacer operator.
 - Infix operators for string arithmetic, string sub-setting, and their in-place modifying equivalents.
-- An in-place modifying unreal replacer operator.
+- Infix operators for row- and column-wise rank-based re-ordering of matrices.
+- The `transform_if()` function, and some related operators.
 - The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith()` and `stri_join_mat()` (and aliases).
 These functions use the same naming and argument convention as the rest of